An official website of the United States government

 Incorporated places are legally incorporated under state law, have a legally defined boundary, and an active functioning governmental structure.
 Examples of incorporated places include cities, towns, villages, etc.

 CDPs are statistical equivalents of incorporated places and represent unincorporated communities that do not have a legally defined boundary or an active, functioning governmental structure.
-Examples of CDPs include unincorporated communities, planned communities, military installments, university towns, resort towns, etc.
+Examples of CDPs include unincorporated communities, planned communities, university towns, resort towns, barracks or other housing on military installations.

 A single location cannot be part of both an incorporated place and a CDP.